Marina del Rey fireworks

 • Soccer

 AmericaFest at the Rose Bowl has been squashed due to budget reasons, but this MLS match certainly isn’t a bad subsitute.
-Thanks to a bit of inclement weather at the start of the season, the L.A.
-Galaxy and LAFC will now play in Pasadena on July 4, with a post-match fireworks show shot off from the adjacent Brookside Golf Course.
+For the second straight year, the L.A.
+Galaxy and LAFC will play in Pasadena on July 4, with a post-match fireworks show shot off from the adjacent Brookside Golf Course.

-With the match slated to start at 7:30pm, expect the fireworks to commence well after 9pm.
-Since tickets are sold out, you’ll only be able watch from the areas around—but not in—the Arroyo.
-This is where things get a little tricky this year: Traditionally most people flock toward the Colorado Street Bridge and the neighborhoods west of the 210, as well as parking garage rooftops in Old Pasadena for a somewhat distant show.
-But AmericaFest only had patchy attendance in part of the stadium, whereas the hometown soccer rivalry will bring 70,000-plus ticketholders to the stadium and countless others in nearby bars—in other words, expect things to be more crowded than normal.
+With the match slated to start at 7:30pm, expect the fireworks to commence around 9:45pm.
+If you’re not interested in the soccer part of the evening, you’ll only be able watch the fireworks from the areas around—but not in—the Arroyo.
+This is where things get a little tricky now: Traditionally most people flock toward the Colorado Street Bridge and the neighborhoods west of the 210, as well as parking garage rooftops in Old Pasadena for a somewhat distant show.
+But AmericaFest only had patchy attendance in a small part of the stadium, whereas the hometown soccer rivalry will bring 70,000-plus ticketholders to the entire stadium and countless others in nearby bars—in other words, expect things to be more crowded than in years past.

 • Things to do

 There’s something about watching fireworks over the ocean.
-Every year in Marina del Rey, fireworks explode over the marina channel and spectators gather all over to watch: at Burton Chace Park or Fisherman’s Village as well as from Marina “Mother’s” Beach, waterfront hotels and restaurants, and on boats.
-Fireworks start at 9pm and usually last for about 20 minutes.
+Every year in Marina del Rey, fireworks explode over the marina channel and spectators gather all over to watch: at Burton Chace Park or Fisherman’s Village as well as from Marina “Mother’s” Beach, waterfront hotels and restaurants, and on boats (you can even see them as far away as Venice, where the High Rooftop Lounge hosts a ticketed rooftop party).
+Fireworks shoot off from the south jetty starting at 9pm and usually last for about 20 minutes.
 Arrive early to the area’s county lots.

 Advertising